Grant Williams (actor): Early life

-Higher education

-It would seem that Williams attended one or more colleges after his Air Force stint, but the sources are deeply discordant about which.
-He had, in fact, enrolled in Queens College, Flushing, New York, but cut his attendance short when he enlisted.
-Among the universities cited by the various sources are: the University of Illinois, City College of New York, Columbia University, and New York University.
-According to Rual Askew of the Dallas Morning News, who interviewed Williams in March 1957 and published a profile of the actor, Williams earned a BA in journalism from New York University.
-According to other press sources (such as a February 1959 syndicated article in the Daily Herald of Provo, Utah), Williams obtained a degree in journalism from a correspondence school.
+Career

-Stage career
+Stage

-After his Air Force service, he enrolled at the Actors Studio in New York City under Lee Strasberg.
+After his Air Force service, he studied under Lee Strasberg.

 During auditions held at the Town Hall Club in New York City in May 1953, Williams was selected for a summer scholarship at the Barter Theatre by Rosalind Russell.
-The "Barter Colony" at Abingdon, Virginia is a unique training ground for actors, providing instruction in all forms of stagecraft.
+The "Barter Colony" at Abingdon, Virginia, is a unique training ground for actors, providing instruction in all forms of stagecraft.
 It was a popular choice for many recently discharged veterans, such as John Vivyan and Ernest Borgnine, who found the communal lifestyle a comfortable buffer before rejoining the civilian world.
 Williams spent the entire summer of 1953 there, performing in plays (see Stage performances) that on occasion starred an established professional.
-According to contemporary Barter publicity, he had at least five previous stage credits in Golden Boy, Angel Street, The Heiress, All My Sons, and The Glass Menagerie, but for which the roles and venues are not known.
+According to contemporaneous Barter publicity, he had at least five previous stage credits in Golden Boy, Angel Street, The Heiress, All My Sons, and The Glass Menagerie, but for which the roles and venues are not known.

 Following his summer at Barter, Williams next performed in the Off-Broadway Blackfriars Guild Theatre.
 Late Arrival was staged in October 1953, wherein Williams played a suitor to the young female lead.
 Though he had used "Grant Williams" all throughout his Barter tenure, he was now billed as "John J. Williams".
 He returned to using "Grant Williams" as the lead for a summer stock production of Rope during July 1954.

-Williams' early theatrical experience was intensive, but, contrary to what several Internet sources (and Williams himself) have stated, never included Broadway.
-His work in the theater was all "off-Broadway", at prestigious venues such as the Blackfriars Theatre in New York (1953).